thompln83/CPSC5330-Assignment-1-Hello-World/README.md

 Your task is to develop a single-view iOS application.
 In the view there should be an image and a text.
 Add an image of your choice.
 The image can be anything (Hobby/Favorite place, etc.).
 Add a text right below the image.
 Text can also be anything.
 You may or may not add a background color.

 # Requirements:
-Refer to Assignment1 ReadMe.png (see Docs folder of HelloWorld-main) for the requirements in image form.
+Refer to Assignment1 ReadMe.png (see Docs folder of HelloWorld-main or https://github.com/thompln83/CPSC5330-Assignment-1-Hello-World/blob/0959db21f4b9013f8ef71b9ab5f7a953bc6e566b/HelloWorld-main/Docs/Assignment1%20ReadMe.png) for the requirements in image form.
 Submit a GitHub link of your project.

 # Deliverables:-
 Create a GitHub repository for your project and submit a GitHub link for it.